Listen to the story below:

 When first introduced to physics as a middle-school student, Aobo Li admits he found the subject boring.
-While he didn’t find it easy, he couldn’t connect the elementary principles taught with what he calls “the underlying interactions of nature” that fascinated him.
-As he grew older, curiosity led him to explore philosophy, religion, and even applied math, but eventually, Li found what he was looking for in the field of particle physics, studying neutrinos.
+It was difficult, and he couldn’t connect the elementary principles taught with what he calls “the underlying interactions of nature” that fascinated him.
+As he grew older, curiosity led him to explore philosophy, religion, and even applied math, but eventually, Li found what he was looking for in the field of particle physics: neutrinos.

 “I wanted to understand how nature works and how we interact with it,” Li admits.
 “I wanted to know what’s really happening.
 What are the underlying principles behind the things we see?
 We see the sky is blue, but why is it blue?”

 Now, as a postdoctoral researcher in the Department of Physics and Astronomy at UNC-Chapel Hill, Li develops innovative machine learning algorithms and applies them to neutrino detectors, advancing fundamental physics research.